paulhaufe/farmbot-pcbs/guides/atmega16u2/readme.md

 ## Unlock the SoC

 If ATmega16U2 comes fresh from the factory, then is has protection bits set and is locked.
 To unlock do the following steps.
+Otherwise you might not be able to change the fuses values.

 1. Execute avrdude in the commandline.
 ```bash